-Governance is about guiding the organization towards achieving strategic goals, keeping the organizaiton “safe”.
-Management is about how to operationalize that guidance within the organizaiton.
+Governance is about guiding the organization towards achieving strategic goals, keeping the organization “safe”.
+Management is about how to operationalize that guidance within the organization.
 Yeah, that’s a pretty fine line, isn’t it.
 There are also multiple levels of governance.
-For instance, for the GoA there are government wide goals.
-Ministries have specific goals that tie into the government wide goals providing more ministry-specific goals.
+For instance, for the GoA there are government-wide goals.
+Ministries have specific goals that tie into the government-wide goals providing more ministry-specific goals.

 Governance sets policies and direction.
 Management implements those policies and direction.
 Forrester separates these two into the following:

 Within the GoA if we want to give something more credence we call it a Governance Strategy.
 Notice the problem.
-Strategy is Management not Governance.
+Strategy is in the Management column, not the Governance column.
 By blending the two, making governance and management synonymous, we are doing ourselves a disservice.
 We are conflating disparate ideas and proceeding as if they are the same.
-In the process we lose a little bit of both.
+In the process, we lose a little bit of both.
+Sometimes a lot.
 We may not cover everything that is supposed to be covered in Governance and we miss out on things that we should be Managing.

 Governance is not management and should not be confused with management.